dnesbala/discord-poll-bot/README.md

 ## Issue:

-For the brunch at the office, users are required to type "Yes" or "No" on a Discord channel.
-However, this often leads to low engagement and some people forget or skip responding.
+For the brunch at the office, employees are required to type "Yes" or "No" on a Discord channel.
+However, this often leads to low engagement as some employees forget or skip responding.

 ## Solution: